You searched for:

-To turn on auto lending, sign into your Kiva account and go to: kiva.org/settings/credit
+To turn on auto lending, please sign into your Kiva account and go to: kiva.org/settings/credit

 Can I make a loan by paying with a check rather than a credit card?

-Please also note the amount you'd like to be credited to your Kiva account for lending and the amount that should be donated to Kiva's operating expenses, should you wish to donate (we recommend 5-10% to help cover the administrative costs associated with check processing).
+Note how much you'd like to be credited to your account for lending, as well as how much should be donated to Kiva's operating expenses should you wish to donate (we typically suggest a donation of 5-10% to help cover the administrative costs associated with check processing).

 875 Howard Street, Suite 340